Chevrolet small-block engine (first- and second-generation): 302

 The large-journal connecting rods were thicker (heavier) and used 3/8 in diameter cap-bolts to replace the small-journal's 11/32.
 1968 blocks were made in 2-bolt and 4-bolt versions with the 4-bolt center-three main caps each fastened by two additional bolts which were supported by the addition of thicker crankcase main-web bulkheads.
 When the journal size increased to the standard large-journal size, the crankshaft for the 302 was specially built of tufftride-hardened forged 1053-steel and fitted with a high-rpm 8 in diameter harmonic balancer.
-It had a 3/4-length semi-circular windage tray, heat-treated, magnafluxed, shot-peened forged 1038-steel 'pink' connecting rods, floating-pin in '69, forged-aluminum pistons with higher scuff-resistance and better sealing single-moly rings.
+It had a -length semi-circular windage tray, heat-treated, magnafluxed, shot-peened forged 1038-steel 'pink' connecting rods, floating-pin in 1969, forged-aluminum pistons with higher scuff-resistance and better sealing single-molybdenum rings.

-Its solid-lifter cam, known as the "30-30 Duntov" cam named after its 0.03 in/0.030 in hot intake/exhaust valve-lash and Zora Arkus-Duntov (the first Duntov cam was the / 1957 grind known as the '097, which referred to the last three digits of the casting number) the "Father of the Corvette", was also used in the 1964-1965 carbureted 327/365 and fuel injected 327/375 engines.
-It used the '202' 2.02 in/1.6 in valve diameter high-performance 327 double-hump '186 and 461 heads, pushrod guide plates, hardened 'blue-stripe' pushrods, edge-orifice lifters to keep more valvetrain oil in the crankcase for high-rpm lubrication, and stiffer valvesprings.
-In 1967, a new design high-rise cast-aluminum dual-plane intake manifold with larger smoother turn runners was introduced for the Z/28 that the 350 cuin/370 hp 1970 LT-1 also used.
+Its solid-lifter cam, known as the "30-30 Duntov", named after its 0.03 in/0.030 in hot intake/exhaust valve-lash and Zora Arkus-Duntov, the "Father of the Corvette", was also used in the 1964–1965 carbureted 327 cu in/365 gross hp and fuel injected 327/375 engines.
+It used the '202' 2.02 in/1.6 in valve diameter high-performance 327 double-hump 186 and 461 heads, pushrod guide plates, hardened 'blue-stripe' pushrods, edge-orifice lifters to keep more valvetrain oil in the crankcase for high-rpm lubrication, and stiffer valvesprings.
+In 1967, a new design high-rise cast-aluminum dual-plane intake manifold with larger smoother turn runners was introduced for the Z/28 that the 350 cuin/370 gross hp 1970 LT-1 also used.